steenhansen/type-czech/read-mes/api-list.md

 isRoman('IIII') // PRE fail - not in array

-type_czech.disableChecks()
+type_czech.disableTests()

 isRoman('1177 BC') // not checked and not counted as currently disabled
 ```

 ### 16 isActive()<a name="is-active"></a>

   Returns true if TypeCzech is checking errors.
 This returns false if TypeCzech was not loaded in Node.js or the browser.
-Can turn off with disableChecks().
+Can turn off with disableTests().

 ```
 type_czech = TypeCzech('THROW-EXCEPTIONS')

 type_czech.isActive() // true

-type_czech.disableChecks()
+type_czech.disableTests()

 type_czech.isActive() // false

-type_czech.enableChecks()
+type_czech.enableTests()

 type_czech.isActive() // true
 ```